laurensramandt/inventree-mobile-app-apk-builder/README.md

 This repository provides a Dockerfile to automate the build process for the InvenTree Android app, resulting in an APK file placed in the output directory.

+In the releases section, one can download pre-built APK files, maintained on a best effort basis.

 Requirements
 ------------